top of page

 佛說彌勒救苦經 彌勒下世不非輕

-—for Maitreya's coming is no small matter.
+Maitreya’s descent into the world is no small matter.

 Maitreya Buddha's First Incarnation